fwojciec/w11i.me/src/posts/recaptcha-v3-react.md

 Let's start by defining some types.
 The ReCaptcha script adds a `grecaptcha` property to the `window` object.
 We need to add its type to the global `Window` interface so that we can use it in our code.

-We will be rendering the ReCaptcha widget explicitly, using an onload callback function, which is expected to exist as a method defined on the `window` object before we begin loading the ReCaptcha script.
+We will be rendering the ReCaptcha widget explicitly, using an on-load callback function, which is expected to exist as a method defined on the `window` object before we begin loading the ReCaptcha script.
 We must therefore add the callback function's type to the `Window` interface as well, so that the TypeScript compiler is aware of it.

 ```typescript
 declare global {